The DASH diet is regularly advised by physicians to combat hypertension (aka elevated blood pressure). But could this diet help our livers, too?

 To make the DASH diet more liver-friendly – without losing any of the benefits for the health issues it has been created for – consider these tweaks:

-• Lunch: Grilled chicken salad with leafy greens, cucumbers, cherry tomatoes, and olive oil dressing.
+- Lunch: Grilled chicken salad featuring leafy greens, cucumbers, cherry tomatoes, and a measured extra virgin olive oil dressing.

-• Snack: A small handful of almonds and an orange.
+- Snack: A small handful of almonds and a small apple.

-• Dessert (optional): A few slices of fresh watermelon.
+- Dessert (optional): A few thin slices of fresh watermelon.

 There is a lot of variety to be had if you follow this diet – so here’s another sample menu:

-• Dessert (optional): A small bowl of unsweetened applesauce with a dash of cinnamon.
+- Dessert (optional): A small bowl of unsweetened applesauce with a dash of Ceylon cinnamon.

 This approach ensures balanced nutrients without overwhelming your liver.
 If you like these types of examples, check out my recommended fatty liver-friendly meal plan here (free).